Halloween may have seemed like it arrived early at Bridgestone Arena on Monday night.

 “It’s been the most amazing journey and I never imaged that it could happen,” John said.
 “When I started out, I just wanted to a songwriter, but nobody recorded out songs, so I recorded them and that’s what happened.
 I started playing shows to promote the records and all hell broke loose.”

-One of the treats on Monday, was getting to hear some of the stories and thought process that went along with some of his songs, and his relationship with his esteemed songwriter Bernie Taupin.
+One of the additional treats on Monday, was getting to hear some of the stories and thought process that went along with some of his songs, and his relationship with his esteemed songwriter Bernie Taupin.
 According to John, the two have been collaborating for nearly 52 years.

 “It’s the longest relationship of my whole life,” he said.
 “The way we right songs is a little unusual.
 He gives me a lyric and I go away into another room… as I’m reading the lyric, a little movie appears in my mind.”